How can we expect to make a positive change in the world if we cannot first influence ourselves?

 Recently I have been using the 20 | 10 working method similar to the pomodoro technique.

-The basic premise is to set 20 minutes of pure focus on the task at hand.
+The basic premise is to set 20 minutes of uninterrupted focus on the task at hand.

-Close all tabs on your computer, put your phone out of reach and focus for 20 minutes only on one task.
+Close tabs, put your phone out of reach and allocate 20 minutes to a single task.

-As a result, I can approach any task without being overwhelmed.
-In addition, the technique forces me to break tasks down into smaller chunks, making work more approachable.
+The technique forces me to break tasks into smaller chunks, that are more approachable.

 3. Complaining is a Long Battle

-There is a time and place to vent your frustration, but complaining does not benefit you whatsoever.
+There is a time and place to vent your frustration, but constantly complaining benefits no one.

-The antidote for me is that I don't ask someone else to do something I wouldn't do or don't want to do.
+The antidote for me is not asking someone to do something I wouldn't do or don't want to do to keep my expectations in check.

-Don’t waste your precious time being spiteful allowing others to rob you of your mental energy.
+Don’t waste your precious time being spiteful allowing others to rob you of your mental energy and just do it yourself.

 The time spent thinking and complaining about something is valuable time you are losing.

-We are all guilty of spending more time agonising over something than actually doing it.
+We are all guilty of spending time agonising over something than doing it.

 Life is simple; It's Just Not Easy.